EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

     sitemap
     sitemap protocol
-        An XML schema for xml-documents that describe the resources of a site.
+        An XML schema for xml-documents that describe the :term:`resource`\ s of a site.
+The :term:`ResourceSync Framework Specification` makes use of this protocol to express the location of :term:`resource`\ s and to express changes that affected this :term:`set of resources`\ .
+ResourceSync specifies these
+        sitemaps:

+        - `Source Description <http://www.openarchives.org/rs/1.1/resourcesync#SourceDesc>`_ enumerates the :term:`Capability List`\ s offered by a :term:`Source`
+        - `Capability List <http://www.openarchives.org/rs/1.1/resourcesync#CapabilityList>`_ enumerates all capabilities supported by a :term:`Source` for a specific :term:`set of resources`
+        - `Resource List <http://www.openarchives.org/rs/1.1/resourcesync#ResourceList>`_ lists and describes the :term:`resource`\ s that a :term:`Source` makes available for :term:`synchronization`
+        - `Resource List Index <http://www.openarchives.org/rs/1.1/resourcesync#ResourceListIndex>`_ for grouping multiple :term:`Resource List`\ s
+        - `Resource Dump <http://www.openarchives.org/rs/1.1/resourcesync#ResourceDump>`_ used to transfer :term:`resource`\ s from the :term:`Source` in bulk
+        - `Resource Dump Manifest <http://www.openarchives.org/rs/1.1/resourcesync#ResourceDumpManifest>`_ describes the bulk package's constituents
+        - `Change List <http://www.openarchives.org/rs/1.1/resourcesync#ChangeList>`_ contains a description of changes to a :term:`Source`\ 's :term:`resource`\ s
+        - `Change List Index <http://www.openarchives.org/rs/1.1/resourcesync#ChangeListIndex>`_ for grouping multiple :term:`Change List`\ s
+        - `Change Dump <http://www.openarchives.org/rs/1.1/resourcesync#ChangeDump>`_ used to transfer changed :term:`resource`\ s from the :term:`Source` in bulk
+        - `Change Dump Manifest <http://www.openarchives.org/rs/1.1/resourcesync#ChangeDumpManifest>`_ describes the bulk package's constituents

         .. seealso::

             `Sitemap protocol <https://www.sitemaps.org/protocol.html>`_
                 Official site

-    source
+    Source
-        A server that hosts resources subject to synchronization.
+        A server that hosts :term:`resource`\ s subject to :term:`synchronization`\ .

         .. seealso::

             `Definitions <http://www.openarchives.org/rs/1.1/resourcesync#Definitions>`_
                 ResourceSync Framework Specification

-    source description
+    Source Description
         In the context of :term:`ResourceSync Framework Specification` the document at::

             {server root}/.well-known/resourcesync

-        This document describes the site by listing all :term:`capabilitylist`\ s that are available from the site.
+        This document describes the site by listing all :term:`Capability List`\ s that are available from the site.
         This practice is an extension on the :term:`well-known URI` scheme, also known as RFC5785.

         .. seealso::